 - A code of conduct and regulations regulate brokers, underwriters, and other middlemen.

-- SEBI is also in charge of a company’s takeover.
+- SEBI is in charge of a company’s takeover.

-- It regulates and registers share transfer agents, stockbrokers, merchant bankers, trustees, and other stock market participants.
+- SEBI regulates and registers share transfer agents, stockbrokers, merchant bankers, trustees, and other stock market participants.

-- It performs stock exchange audits and investigations.
+- SEBI performs stock exchange audits and investigations.

 SEBI undertakes the following activities as part of its developmental duties:

-- It makes the training of intermediaries easier.
+- SEBI makes the training of intermediaries easy.

-- Its goal is to promote stock market activity through an adaptable and flexible strategy.
+- The goal of SEBI is to promote stock market activity through an adaptable and flexible strategy.

 Authority and power of SEBI

-The primary goal of SEBI is to foster a healthy market environment in which all investors’ interests get protected.
-The SEBI gave powers that give it authority to establish such an environment to do this.
+The primary goal of SEBI is to foster a healthy market environment in which the interests of all investors are protected.
+The SEBI has powers that give it authority to establish such an environment.
 Its three most crucial abilities are as follows:

-According to this, SEBI has the authority to hold hearings and issue judgments in the event of frauds or other unethical actions in the Indian securities markets.
-It contributes to the securities market’s fairness, openness, and accountability.
+According to this, SEBI can hold hearings and issue judgements in the event of frauds or other unethical actions in the Indian securities markets.
+SEBI contributes to the securities market’s fairness, openness, and accountability.

 Mutual Funds Regulations by SEBI

 SEBI has also established standards for mutual fund monitoring and management in India.
-The Securities and Exchange Board of India Regulations, 1996, are the source of these guidelines.
+The Securities and Exchange Board of India Regulations, 1996, provide these guidelines.

-A firm must initially be founded as a separate AMC with a fair value of Rs.50,000 to set up a mutual fund.
-Asset Management Companies (AMC) own mutual funds.
+A firm must initially be founded as a separate asset management company (AMC) with a fair value of Rs.50,000 to set up a mutual fund.
+AMCs own mutual funds.

-These AMCs’ trustees verify that the mutual funds follow these rules.
-If a mutual fund is set up only to trade in the money markets, it must get registered with SEBI.
+These trustees of these AMCs verify that the mutual funds follow these rules.
+If a mutual fund is set up only to trade in the money markets, it should be registered with SEBI.